Drusy/auvergne-webcams-ios/Carthage/Checkouts/Firebase/README.md

 ## License
 I do not own this project.
+This is just a simple repository to bring Carthage compatibility to Firebase.